Home / Mis-sold Pensions / SIPP Claims / Financial Advisers and Pension Mis-selling / Bank House Investment Management

 If you switched your pension with Bank House Investment Management, you may be able to make mis-sold SIPP claim – find out if with a FREE initial assessment with Spencer Churchill Claims Advice.

-Can you make a Bank House Investment Management claim?
+Can You Make A Bank House Investment Management Claim?

 The FSCS have been paying out compensation for mis-selling investments via SIPPs and SSASs for a few years, with Spencer Churchill Claims Advice often leading the claim on a No Win – No Fee* basis.